 Why Buy An Electric Knife?

-Once you’re done carving the turkey, slicing the roast or cutting a loaf of warm, fragrant bread, eject the two blades from the knife handle and separate them for washing.
+Once you’re done carving, eject the two blades from the knife handle and separate them for washing.

 Electric knives are ideal tools for cutting into a large roast, ham, baked chicken or roasted turkey.
 They’re also very useful for slicing warm, homemade bread.